 In other circumstances, you'll need to get a visa.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

-Embassy or Consulate of Austria for the most up-to-date information.
+Embassy or Consulate of Austria for the up-to-date information.

 Immigration authorities may require a letter of consent (in addition to the child's passport) from the non-travelling parent(s) of children (under 18 years of age) travelling alone or with one parent.
 Check with an

-Embassy or Consulate of Austria for the most up-to-date information.
+Embassy or Consulate of Austria for up-to-date information.